Tag: Delphi history

 Beyond the Sacred Way monuments you can find the ruins of over 20 treasuries in which gifts to the shrine were displayed.
 They had various architecture, offerings and dedication.
 Unfortunately, not much is left but the stones of some foundations.
 However, the Doric temple Treasury of the Athenians is reconstructed to view.

-The Siphnian Treasury drawing shown inside the museum of Delphi.
+The Siphnian Treasury drawing is shown inside the Museum of Delphi.

-Created in the Ionic order, the treasury is the first one built out of marble completely around 530 BC.
-It consisted of 3 types of marble – Siphnian, Naxian and Parian.
-This treasury had rich sculptural decorations, some depicting scenes from the Trojan war.
-It was painted in bright colors of blue, red, gold and green.
+Created in the Ionic order, the treasury was the first one built out of marble completely around 530 BC.
+It consisted of 3 types of marble – Siphnian, Naxian, and Parian.
+This treasury had rich sculptural decorations, some depicting scenes from the Trojan War.
+It was painted in bright colors of blue, red, gold, and green.

 Siphnian treasury north and south friezes exhibited at the Delphi museum.